1j01/wavey/README.md

 * Effects!
 I'm holding off on adding gain and panning because I think if the effects UI is good enough, they should be able to simply be effects, and I don't want to just immitate the status quo UI and end up with something that's "good enough" but not as good as it could be.
-They (or just gain) may warrant some shortcutting, such as being added by default to the effects chain, but they probably shouldn't be separate from it.
+They (or just gain) may warrant some special treatment such as being added by default to the effects chain, but they probably shouldn't be separate from it.
 After all they *are* effects and you'll want to be able to automate them just the same.